 My editing processes for this image were also pretty much straight forward

-- opening up shadows in my cmaera raw file
+- opening up shadows in my camera raw file

 - toning down the orange hues and increasing blue hues